clouddevops1791/Data-warehouse-SQL-tools/README.md

 Transformation Control (Silver/Gold): By restricting cleaning and transformation to the Silver and Gold layers, we ensure that the logic is centralized, documented, and peer-reviewed, mitigating the risk of introducing bias or errors during the wrangling process.

-Would you like me to draft a quick GitHub Issues Template that aligns with these naming conventions and layers for when a new data source needs to be onboarded?